Map

 map.get(theKey);

 We normally want Map keys to be compared by value (two keys are considered equal if they have the same content).
 That excludes objects.
 However, there is one use case for objects as keys: externally attaching data to objects.
-But that use case is served better by WeakMaps, where entries don’t prevent keys from being garbage-collected (for details, consult the next chapter).
+But that use case is served better by WeakMaps, where entries don’t prevent keys from being garbage-collected (for details, see the next chapter).

-In principle, Maps are unordered.
+In principle, Maps entries are unordered.
 The main reason for ordering entries is so that operations that list entries, keys, or values are deterministic.
 That helps, for example, with testing.

 .size